santu-365/iPhone-16-Pro-Clone/README.md

   <br/>

+  ##  **⭐ First iPhone 16 Pro Clone Website ⭐**

-  ### This project presents the ⭐ **first clone** ⭐ of the iPhone 16 Pro website.
-An immersive 3D web experience showcasing the **iPhone 16 Pro** website clone using modern web technologies.
-Enjoy cool animations, interactive 3D models, and a sleek design! please consider giving it a star! ⭐
+  ### This project is the first clone of the iPhone 16 Pro website, providing an immersive 3D web experience.
+Built using React, Three.js, GSAP, and Tailwind CSS, this website replica showcases sleek design, interactive 3D elements, and smooth animations. ⭐ Feel free to star this project if you like it! ⭐

   <br/>

-  ## 🚀 **Features**
+  ## 🚀 **Key Features of the iPhone 16 Pro Website Clone**

    🌀 **ReactJS** for building dynamic UI components
    🌐 **Three.js** for stunning 3D graphics